Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 • Alignment stability – consistency after multiple scan merges

-• Fixed camera positions
+• Fixed camera positioning

 • Stable measuring distance